Home

 One of the most popular methods of visualizing and analyzing test results is graphs and tables.
 However, graphs should not be mistaken for a complete report, as it is only a tool for proper reporting.

 Traditionally, a good number of load testing tools have some graphing capability by default.
 Anyone who operates the tool will have to be skilled at properly translating the data relayed through the graphs.
-They should be great at finding out what is important and what is not, and at the same time, at presenting the feasible information, broken down so that stakeholders and all the teams involved can easily understand it.
+They should be great at finding out what is important and what is not, and at the same time, at present the feasible information, broken down so that stakeholders and all the teams involved can easily understand it.

 Hypotheses should be drawn and fact-checked by the person or group performing the test, leaving no stones unturned as to what information will be required to support or debunk them.
 QAs should do this and set up good visuals that confirm the report and show a good representation of the system performance and issues.